chipsalliance/Caliptra/doc/Caliptra.md

 **Note:** Additional control signals that MCU would control are SOC specific and are implemented through SOC widget(s).

-1. Primary tile uses Caliptra-Active-Mode at its silicon boot time
+1. Primary tile uses Caliptra-Subsystem-Mode at its silicon boot time
 2. Secondary tile’s MCU ROM will go through the same common boot flow as the primary tile (except the peripheral could be inter-chiplet link).
 3. Secondary tile’s MCU ROM will wait for inter-chiplet link to be available for use (this would be an indication to MCU ROM)
 4. Primary tile’s MCU RT FW will fetch the secondary tile’s FW using DSP0267 PLDM for Firmware Update over MCTP T5 flow and ‘stream’ using the same recovery interface protocol to the secondary tile(s).